 What does the User Experience represent?

-The User Experience is a comprehensive measurement of the quality of the session established by the user.
+The User Experience is a comprehensive measurement of the quality of the session established by the user while using Citrix Virtual Apps and Desktops.
 It is indicated by an index called the User Experience (UX) score.
 UX score is calculated using performance factors that define the quality of a user session.
 The factor metrics are analyzed and processed using statistical methods over a time period to arrive at a score out of 100.
-This score is a quantitative reflection of the actual experience a user has while using the Citrix environment.
+This score is a quantitative reflection of the actual experience a user has while using Citrix Virtual Apps and Desktops.

 The performance factor metrics represent the experience of a session through its life cycle from session launch to the session end.

 Session Logon Duration factor represents the Session launch experience.

 Session Responsiveness factor represents the in-session responsiveness or sluggishness.

 Session Availability represents the success rate of establishing a session connection when attempted by the user.

 Session Resilience measures the reconnection rate when the user is connected over a sluggish network.

 The performance factors are further divided into subfactors/types.
 For example, Session Logon Duration is calculated using individual phases that occur during logon, such as the GPOs, Interactive session, and Profile load.
 The factor and subfactor thresholds are calibrated to classify users and sessions as Excellent, Fair, or Poor.